 The Origin Of Ramen

-Simply described, ramen is a well-known noodle dish in Japan.
+Simply described, ramen is a well-known noodle variety in Japan.
 Outside of its native country, this cuisine has exploded in popularity.

 A record from the Yokohama Ramen Museum states that the year ramen set foot in Japan was in 1859.